Stitch Path Optimization

 Cut Satin

-When you cut a satin column for better routing, you may lose the param settings.
+When you manually cut a satin column for better routing, you may lose the param settings.
 So it’s better to use the Ink/Stitch extension to cut the satin and keep the previous setup.

 Params: swap rails